flipperdevices/flipperzero-firmware/README.md

 How to play
 -----------
 Create a `tama_p1` folder in your microSD card, and put the ROM as `rom.bin`.
 Use a search engine to find the Tamagotchi ROM.
-There is a file named `a` or `tama.b`.
+There is a file named `tama.b`.
 Rename this to `rom.bin`.

 - Left button is A.